Sal-Adrian/youtok_app/README.md

 # YouTok

+### Deprecated: This project was using a free trial (Sanity) for a backend.
+That free trail has expired.

 I'm fascinated by random Youtube videos with no views, so I made this web app to view, write notes/comments, and store these videos onto a Sanity database.
 It's pretty much a Youtube/Tiktok clone, except for this niche use case.

 ## Features